grzeimann/Panacea/README.md

 ## Code Description
+Redirect: For a high-level algorithm overview, see docs/algorithms/overview.md

 Panacea is a comprehensive, modular reduction pipeline for the **LRS2** integral-field spectrograph on the **Hobby–Eberly Telescope (HET)**.
 It automates the complete CCD-to-calibrated-spectra workflow for all four channels (UV, Orange, Red, and Far Red) and is designed for parallel execution on TACC systems.
 The pipeline implements CCD preprocessing, fiber tracing, extraction, wavelength calibration, and flux calibration tuned to the dual-arm, multi-amplifier, fiber-fed design of LRS2.